hodaUsama/hodaUsama.github.io/_posts/2025-05-05-central-tendency.md

 categories: [statistics, beginner]
 tags: [central-tendency, mean, median, mode, outliers, measurement-levels]
 math: true
+description: "Learn how to calculate and choose between mean, median, and mode — key measures of central tendency in statistics and machine learning, with Python code and visual examples."

 ---

-Before we jump into how data spreads, let’s understand how to find the **center** of it.
+Before analyzing how your data spreads, it’s essential to understand how to measure its center.
+This post introduces the three most important measures of central tendency — **mean, median, and mode** — with examples, Python code, and practical advice for data science and machine learning.

 ---